Local Medical Marijuana Cultivation & Possession Guidelines in California

 The city of Moraga outlaws outdoor cultivation; indoor is allowed only if not visible.
 Read Chapter 7.32 of Moraga municode.

 On November 4, 2014 Nevada county voters rejected Measure S. That means the ordinance adopted on May 8, 2012 in Nevada county is in effect.
 Premises in rural zones AG, AE,FR, or TPZ less than 2 acres are limited to 100 contiguous square feet of indoor cultivation area or 150 contiguous square feet of outdoor cultivation.
 Larger parcels can grow more.
-CalNORML legal committee attorney Jeffrey Lake filed an injunction against Nevada county's ordinance, with support from the ASA Nevada County chapter.

 Indoors - 72 plants in maximum 32 sq. ft growing area.
 Outdoors - 20 plants, no area limit.
 Weight limit 3 lbs dried marijuana per patient.
 Collective gardens limited to 3 patients.
 Dispensaries serving four or more patients are allowed max.
 6 mature and 12 immature plants and 1/2 pound per patient.
 See Oakland Municipal Code 5.81.101